Every Asperger knows this to be true, but we’re not allowed to say so.

 DSM-5 criteria for social (pragmatic) communication disorder (SPCD)

-One reason for the inclusion of SPCD within DSM-5 and PLI in ICD-11 is the well-publicized changes to criteria for autism and related conditions, and the potential impact of these changes on provision for individuals who no longer meet criteria for ASD Aha!
-The real reason for “invention” of this disorder and inclusion in the DSM-5 is political; now we have to put lipstick on this pig.
+One reason for the inclusion of SPCD within DSM-5 and PLI in ICD-11 is the well-publicized changes to criteria for autism and related conditions, and the potential impact of these changes on provision for individuals who no longer meet criteria for ASD (Aha!
+The real reason for “invention” of this disorder and inclusion in the DSM-5 is political; now we have to put lipstick on this pig.)
 (Huerta, Bishop, Duncan, Hus, & Lord, 2012; McPartland, Reichow, & Volkmar, 2012).
 Whereas previous diagnostic frameworks specified a triad of impairments, the new systems will focus on two symptom dimensions: social communication deficits and restricted and repetitive interests and behaviours (isn’t the latter “repetitive” stuff supposedly a symptom of ASD? (see Lord & Jones, 2012 for discussion).
 There have been discrepant estimates of how many individuals with existing diagnoses would still warrant a diagnosis of ASD under the new classification.
 For example, McPartland et al. (2012) reported that only 60.6% of participants with a current diagnosis would meet new criteria for ASD, whereas Huerta et al. (2012) reported that 91% of their sample would retain their current diagnosis (although specificity in this sample was remarkably low at .53).
 (Holy Crap!
 Could the DSM be any LESS medically or scientifically legitimate?)

 A shameless conspiracy of “symptoms” selected and organized to match invented disorders!
 It’s as if these “experts” are fighting over the seating chart at a political dinner!